Shop by RoomBedroomBed Frames

 Varnish, acrylic, synthetic lacquer, and urethane-based finishes all require a much higher solvent concentration than water-based finishes, so are quite high in VOCs that irritate your respiratory tract.
 They also often contain carcinogenic chemicals.

-Are bed frames necessary?
+Are upholstered bed frames toxic?

 What is the purpose of a bed frame?